WillNickols/dinemites/README.md

     kableExtra::kable_styling("striped", full_width = F, position = 'center')
 ```

+*Note: The total new COI is computed from the probability each allele is
+present and new, averaged over the imputed datasets if necessary.
+Therefore,
+manually merging probabilities (e.g., [Merging probabilities](#merging-probabilities))
+after running `add_probability_new` will affect the total new COI.*

 ### New infections

 Additionally, the number of new infections can be estimated based on the